jeffreykegler/Marpa--R2/plans/kollos/roadmap.md

 Step 3.
 A Lua parser
 ---------------------

 Write a Lua parser in Marpa.
+No semantics, just create a tree and then serialize it back into Lua code.

 Step 4.
 Benchmark the Marpa Lua parser against the native one
 --------------------------------------------------------------